joshgallantt/rsCALC/README.md

 Features:
 * Automatically logs in to your RewardStyle account and downloads your data from a specified date range
 * Provides some at-a-glance stats for the given period:
-  * Finds estimated advertiser earnings using automatically updated brand rates
+  * Estimated Advertiser Earnings (using automatically updated brand rates)
+  * Top Brands
+  * Top Products
-  * Top Brands, Products, and Refunds for the given periods
+  * Top Refunds
-* Combines and formats all of the data into a .csv file for easy in-house use
+* Combines and formats all of the data into a .csv file for easy in-house uses

 ### Built With